Five Affordable Classic Motorcycles Under $5,000

 There were a few other motorcycles in its era that were similar, like Yamaha's XJR1300R and Suzuki's GSX1400.
 They were all similar - sporty, comfortable and extremely torquey.
 If you're in the Europe, the UK or Australia, you can get the Yamaha or the Suzuki if you shop around.
 In the US, the ZRX1200R is all you'll find.
 Also, it was sold until 2005 in the US, but until 2007 in Europe.

-It's a carburetted engine with water cooling, with four separate carburetors.
+The ZRX1200R has a carburetted engine with water cooling, with four separate carburetors.
 So expect do so some maintenance, especially if it has been sitting.
 Interestingly, in Japan it was updated in 2008 with fuel injection... but only sold in Japan.
 So you might be able to get a grey import, but not cheaply.

 What model of ZRX1200R to buy